-An upper body-lift is a complex procedure designed to deal with the loose skin and sagging issues that occur following significant weight loss.
+An upper body-lift is a complex procedure designed to address loose skin and sagging that occur following significant weight loss.

 Dramatic weight loss typically follows bariatric surgeries such as lap-banding or gastric sleeve procedures.
-Massive weight loss typically results in breast sag (ptosis) and emptiness, upper arm flabbiness (bat wings or bingo arms) and outer chest wall-axilliary skin looseness and sag.
+Further, massive weight loss can result in breast sag (ptosis) and emptiness, upper arm flabbiness (bat wings or bingo arms) and outer chest wall-axilliary skin looseness and sag.

-Following massive weight loss, the usual first priority is correction of skin looseness of the lower bdy – a lower body-lift.
-This entails a tummy tuck in the front and an outer thigh lift and buttock lift at the sides and back.
+Following massive weight loss, the usual first priority is addressing skin looseness of the lower body – a lower body-lift (circumferential lipectomy).
+This entails a tummy tuck (abdominoplasty) in the front and an outer thigh lift and buttock lift at the sides and back.
 This is also known as a circumferential or “belt” lipectomy.

-Although the results of a lower body-lift are dramatic and lift changing, patients usually have ongoing concerns regarding skin excess and looseness of the upper body and an upper body-lift may be the logical next step.
+Patients may also have ongoing concerns regarding skin excess and looseness of the upper body and an upper body-lift may be the next step.

-An upper body-lift typically combines a breast lift with or without breast implants, along with an arm-lift (brachioplasty) and outer chest wall lift.
+An upper body-lift typically also combines a breast lift (mastopexy) with or without breast implants (mammoplasty), along with an arm-lift (brachioplasty) and outer chest wall lift.

-You are candidate for an upper body-lift if,
+You are candidate for an upper body-lift if you have/are:

--you have skin looseness of the arms and around the chest and empty sagging breasst
+- Skin looseness of the arms and around the chest and empty sagging breast

 The surgery takes around 6 to 7 hours to do and involves a 1 to 2 night hospital stay.
 2 to 3 weeks off work are typically required.
 The recovery of an upper body-lift is far smoother than that of a lower body-lift.